mdavidson9/docs.balsamiq.com/content/mybalsamiq/tos.md

 ## Document History

+*   2017, Oct 11: removed the site owner email alias mention.
+We removed that feature in Oct.
+2017 to increase security.
 *   2017, May 31: added IP address info, clarified personal data usage, and updated system requirements for IE11.
 *   2017, Feb 6: added mentions to Stripe, which we've used for new subscriptions since Dec 2015.
 *   2016, Sep 6: removed "Site owners can assign passwords to staff and project members."
 We removed that ability in Jan.
 2015 to increase security.